Resources and Documents

 Tera Type

-Level (this should be the actual level the Pokémon is seen to be when viewed in the player’s in-game Party or Box)
+Level (this should be the actual level the Pokémon is seen to be when viewed in the competitor’s in-game Party or Box)

 All stats (HP / Attack / Defense / Sp.
 Atk / Sp.
 Def / Speed), recorded at the Pokémon’s actual level